Simon221/LebFay/README.md

-# LebFay
+# LF Money
 1. Description :

-   Welcome to the LEBFAY mobile application installation page.
+   Welcome to the LF MONEY mobile application installation page.
 Before you start, please download the app from [this link]